CAAPIM/Releases/README.md

 | iOS      | <li>14.0 through 15.0</li>               |
 | Android  | <li>10 through 12</li>                   |

 **Note**: Cordova and Xamarin support for CA Mobile API Gateway SDK is being deprecated.
 Version 2.1 of the SDK is the last version for Xamarin and Cordova support.
-For more information, see this announcement.
+For more information, see this [announcement](https://support.broadcom.com/external/content/release-announcements/EOS-for-selected-versions-of-Layer7-Mobile-API-Gateway-SDK-and-Deprecation-of-Cordova-and-Xamarin-Support/18872). </br>

 **Note**: Our Mobile SDK is tested only on devices using official platform versions.
 The SDK may behave in unexpected ways if users have devices with unsupported versions.</br>